 How Can I Update My Digital Marketing Plan to Combat COVID-19?

-The CDC is using the mantra “Plan, Prepare and Respond” to Coronavirus.
+The CDC is using the mantra “Plan, Prepare, and Respond” to Coronavirus.
 This mantra can also be applied to businesses.
-Many are looking at what they can do to just make it through the current economic climate, but the few outliers were prepared and are hoping to come out better than when this started.
+Many were looking at what they could do to just make it through that unprecedented economic climate, but the few outliers were prepared and came out better than when it started.

-For the digital marketing community, we have a unique opportunity to excel in certain aspects just by doing what we are trained to do – define a voice, build an audience, and deliver your messaging or product.
-COVID-19 has driven many people in front of their screens or on social media more than ever, why not get your ads in front of them?
+For the digital marketing community, we have a unique opportunity to excel in certain aspects just by doing what we were trained to do – define a voice, build an audience, and deliver your messaging or product.
+COVID-19 drove many people in front of their screens or on social media more than ever.
+Were your ads in front of them?

-Here are 5 ways we think businesses can prepare their Digital Marketing Plans to combat the a situation such as this in the future.
+Here are 5 ways we think businesses should prepare their Digital Marketing Plans to combat the a situation such as this in the future.

 Update Platforms to Be Relevant